-THis post will show you how to find the Proxy Server Settings of your Windows computer using PowerShell, CMD, Registry, etc. Also, if you are facing problems downloading Windows Updates, or other network connection issues, you may want to reset WinHTTP Proxy Settings and see if that helps you.
+This post will show you how to find the Proxy Server Settings of your Windows computer using PowerShell, CMD, Registry, etc. Also, if you are facing problems downloading Windows Updates, or other network connection issues, you may want to reset Proxy Settings on your Windows 10 computer and see if that helps you.

 What is WinHTTP proxy